 Information for potential hosts (please read)

 Formats: The Darcy Lecture will be limited to a specific number of in-person presentations, as well as a reasonable number of virtual presentations.
-The Groundwater Foundation (GWF) and the lecturer will determine the schedule and format.
+The Groundwater Foundation (GWF) and the lecturer will determine the schedule.
 (Time will be allocated for interaction with students and faculty members for both in-person and virtual presentations.)
 Non-North American sites, unless otherwise noted, will be considered for virtual presentations.

 Hosts: We encourage institutions and groundwater groups in close proximity to each other to partner prior to submitting the request.
 Parent and chapter organizations are strongly encouraged to collaborate on one venue.
 The form allows for one host and an additional cohost.
 Host and cohost must agree on the lecture title as only one will be presented per venue.

 The primary host contact person is the one with whom we will direct all communication.
 Please ensure that person’s email address and telephone number are correct.

 Facility: Your physical venue should be able to accommodate at least 50 people in accordance with whatever social distancing mandates are in effect at the time the lecture is delivered.
 In-person presentation sites must be able to accommodate the use of PowerPoint® presentation with a remote advance and a microphone appropriate for the room.
 Hosts for virtual sites will be advised of the broadcast platform being used as we recognize virtual audiences can exist in more than one setting.

 Topics: These are the lecture topics —